Overview

 Abandoned cart email template

-This email template example will demonstrate how to display the following items Using Liquid Syntax:
+This email template example demonstrates how to display the cart items Using Liquid Syntax:

 Abandoned cart email template example